Vinci Da

-In March 2023, Mukherji revealed his plan of directing a prequel crossover of Vinci Da and Baishe Srabon, with Anirban reprising his role, as part of his planned cop universe (thereby making Vinci Da the second installment of the planned cop universe), to be releasing on Puja 2023.
+Initially presented as a standalone thriller, in March 2023, Mukherji revealed his plan of directing a prequel crossover of Vinci Da and Baishe Srabon, with Anirban reprising his role, as part of his planned cop universe (thereby making Vinci Da the second instalment of the planned cop universe), to be releasing on Puja 2023.
 In April 2023, Jio Studios, in collaboration with SVF, announced the title of the film as Dawshom Awbotaar.